Introduction to How We Think

 It is important to note that personality styles and astrology are not being recommended here.
 They are used to demonstrate that people are known to display behavioral traits that are evident at a very young age and which tend to shape their lives.

-Mind and Body Predisposition: This essay is really all about changing from a body-centric point of view to a personality-centric one.
-Since we are essentially born with mind-body thinking, it is difficult to change our thinking to mind and body thinking.
 One tool that will help this change in perspective is to decide which of the four temperaments and astrological signs best fits how we identify ourselves.
 Then, contemplate on the implications of how each is described.
 You will notice that the temperaments tend to describe your rational nature while the astrological characteristics tend to describe your instinctual nature.

 Lacking good leadership from psychological research based on a personality-centric model, it is necessary to speculate, but an educated guess leads me to think that the traits related to astrology are for the body.
 Our body with its formative script of DNA is evolved in the physical and the astrological traits are almost entirely directed toward physical-oriented behavior.
 In the same sense, personality evolves in the conceptual aspect of reality.
 The temperaments are specifically conceptual.